Kanda hano urebe videwo ifite ubusobanuro mu Kinyarwanda.

 SASA SOCCER

-Sport helps young people build confidence, resilience, self-discipline and more.
+Sport helps young people build the life skills they need to thrive on the pitch and beyond.
 Through supportive football coaching in a positive environment, we create spaces where children can flourish.

 Data sources: President’s Council on Sports, Fitness & Nutrition Science Board; Project Play, Aspen Institute; Youth Sport Trust.